tappleby/laravel-auth-token/README.md

 	Route::post('auth', 'Tappleby\AuthToken\AuthTokenController@store');
 	Route::delete('auth', 'Tappleby\AuthToken\AuthTokenController@destroy');

-If your application requires CORS support you can use:
+If your application requires CORS support and you are using laravel >= 4.1, you can use the following:

 	Route::options('auth', 'Tappleby\AuthToken\AuthTokenController@index');